yw4rf/portfolio.yw4rf/src/content/posts/HTB/machine-fawn.md

 ---
 title: 'Fawn - HTB'
-description: "In this walkthrough, we'll use Nmap for port scanning to identify open ports and services, focusing on FTP on port 21.
-We'll enumerate the FTP service, exploit anonymous login, and download the flag.
-This guide covers the technical steps for each phase of the process."
+description: "In this walkthrough, we use Nmap for port scanning to identify open ports and services, focusing on FTP on port 21.
+We'll enumerate the FTP service, exploit anonymous login, and download the flag."
 pubDate: 'Sep 4 2024'
 categories: ['WriteUp', 'HackTheBox', 'CTF']
 ---